 The Lighthouse Board, formed in 1852, had the tower raised to more than 150 feet and installed a first-order Fresnel lens, using a $15,000 appropriation made by Congress in 1853.
-After the Fresnel lens arrived from France, it was placed on display in the Crystal Place at New York until its lantern room was ready.
-The Lighthouse Board was quite pleased with the the lens: “This magnificent specimen of art, acknowledged to be the most perfect of its kind, it is believed, could not be more appropriately placed than in the position for which it is designed, to warn the mariner in approaching the dangerous shoals off Cape Hatteras, which have so long been the terror of seafaring men.
+After the Fresnel lens arrived from France, it was placed on display in the Crystal Palace at New York until its lantern room was ready.
+The Lighthouse Board was quite pleased with the lens: “This magnificent specimen of art, acknowledged to be the most perfect of its kind, it is believed, could not be more appropriately placed than in the position for which it is designed, to warn the mariner in approaching the dangerous shoals off Cape Hatteras, which have so long been the terror of seafaring men.
 One of the great difficulties in elevating light-house towers for the purpose of substituting improved illuminating apparatus, is that of keeping up the existing light while the work is going on; and at no point upon our coast will it be more important to prevent the extinguishment of the light for a single night than at Cape Hatteras; and Captain Woodbury will make the necessary arrangements to obviate this difficulty.”

 The present lighthouse was constructed in 1868-70 at a cost exceeding $150,000.
 The Lighthouse Board appointed Dexter Stetson as Superintendent of Construction, who then hired and trained nearly 100 local laborers for a daily wage of $1.50.
 Well over one million bricks were used to construct the 208-foot tower, which is the tallest in the United States.
 The lighthouse was set on a “floating foundation” (two layers of pine beams placed crossways below the water table topped by massive granite blocks), which remained perfectly preserved for well over a century.
 Atop the foundation, cut granite quoins and brick paneling were employed to form a twenty-five-foot-tall octagonal base for the tower.
 On December 16, 1870, the tower’s first-order Fresnel lens was activated for the first time by Keeper Benjamin C. Jennett and his assistants.
 A brick dwelling was built for the head keeper at the same time the new lighthouse was under construction.

 In 1873, the Lighthouse Board had the tower painted with striking black and white stripes to replace the former daymark of a red upper portion and white lower portion.
 The tower’s new daymark was formed by four bands, two black and two white, each of which make one-and-a-half revolutions about the tower.
 At last that treacherous stretch of coastline had a distinctive landmark.

 Four shocks from the 1886 Charleston earthquake rattled Cape Hatteras Lighthouse.
 One keeper reported that he heard a rumbling noise ascending the tower, and then “the tower would tremble and sway backward and forward like a tree shaken by the wind.
 The shock was so strong that we could not keep our backs against the parapet wall.
 It would throw us right from it.”
 Damage was limited to the cracking of storm panes in the lantern room and the overturning of a few light objects.